Bryna Productions: Two-picture deal with Paramount Pictures (1972–1975)

 Milos Forman won a Directors Guild of America Award for Outstanding Directorial Achievement in Motion Pictures, while assistant directors Irby Smith and William Saint John and unit production manager Joel Douglas were given plaques by the same organization.
 Lawrence Hauben and Bo Goldman won Writers Guild of America Awards for Best Drama Adapted from Another Medium.
 The film won a Los Angeles Film Critics Association Award for Best Picture, a People's Choice Award for Favorite Motion Picture, and a National Board of Review: Top Ten Films.
 Jack Nicholson won a National Board of Review Award for Best Actor, a National Society of Film Critics Award for Best Actor and a New York Film Critics Circle Award for Best Actor, while Louise Fletcher was nominated for a New York Film Critics Circle Award for Best Supporting Actress; Milos Forman won a Kansas City Film Critics Circle Award for Best Director; Richard Chew, Sheldon Kahn and Lynzee Klingman were nominated for Eddie Awards for Best Edited Feature Film.

-The Faro Island Film Festival awarded Milos Forman with a Humanitarian Award and nominated him for a Golden Train Award for Best Film, while Louise Fletcher was awarded a Golden Train Award for Jury Prize Special Mention.
 The film won a Bodil Award for Best Non-European Film and a Golden Screen Award, and was nominated for a César Award for Best Foreign Film and a Turkish Film Critics Association Award for Best Foreign Film.
 Milos Forman won a Reader's Choice Award for Best Foreign Language Film Director, a David di Donatello Award for Best Foreign Director, and a Silver Ribbon Award for Best Foreign Director.
 Jack Nicholson won a Sant Jordi Award for Best Foreign Actor and David di Donatello Award for Best Foreign Actor.
 In 1993, the United States National Film Preservation Board deemed One Flew Over the Cuckoo's Nest "culturally, historically, or aesthetically significant" and selected it for preservation in the Library of Congress' National Film Registry.